+Default All

-Set Default The Set Default function allows the user to return the instrument back to factory default data for all user settings or for just the calibration default.
+The Default All function allows the user to return the instrument back to factory default data for all user settings.
 It is intended to be used as a last resort troubleshooting procedure.

-All user settings or the calibration settings are returned to the original factory values.
+All user settings are returned to the original factory values.
 Hidden factory calibration data remains unchanged.
-Press ENTER to initiate user entry mode and select either CAL or ALL with the UP arrow key.
-The default CAL routine will reset the zero offset to 0.0 nA and reset the slope to 100%.
-The default ALL routine will reset all program variables to factory default and should be used with care since it will change any user settings that were programmed in the field..
+Press ENTER to initiate user entry mode and the value NO will flash.
+Use the UP arrow key to modify value to YES and press ENTER to reload defaults.